What shareholders can do to beat the market with Knowles Corporation (KN) stock - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Nov 02 when Crowley Daniel J bought 2,000 shares for $13.97 per share.
 The transaction valued at 27,940 led to the insider holds 19,815 shares of the business.

 Niew Jeffrey sold 77,537 shares of KN for $1,466,070 on May 26.
 The President & CEO now owns 528,590 shares after completing the transaction at $18.91 per share.
 On May 23, another insider, SHAVERS CHERYL L, who serves as the Director of the company, sold 3,100 shares for $18.85 each.
 As a result, the insider received 58,435 and left with 52,604 shares of the company.